 In Windows, you will need permissions to access files and folders.
-These are safeguards for the files/folders against unwanted intrusions and helps to keep content public or private.
+These safeguard the files/folders against unwanted intrusions and help keep content public or private.
 You can access only those files/folders for which necessary permissions are available.
-There could be an error in the User Account Control (UAC) or a bug in the Windows Explorer.
-On the rare occasion, there could be discrepancies in the permissions, moving over to a new Windows Live account or a new OS upgrade might lead to the pop-up error, “failed to enumerate objects in the container.”
+There could be an error in the User Account Control (UAC) or a bug in Windows Explorer.
+Occasionally, there could be discrepancies in the permissions; moving over to a new Windows Live account or a new OS upgrade might lead to the pop-up error “failed to enumerate objects in the container.”

 How to Fix Failed To Enumerate Objects in the Container

 If you haven’t upgraded your OS, you might want to go through the below steps to turn off UAC.
 You can go into the individual folders and try to change them manually.
 But that would be a tedious task as you would have to change the permissions for every folder.
 However, there is a handy workaround to fix failed to enumerate objects in the container issue.
 Follow these steps to sort it out.

 Files’ authorization is essential in protecting data.
 The ownership issue is typically connected to a particular directory or file.
 It is necessary to pinpoint the file that is causing the issue.
 You must follow the path in your drive to reach the guide causing problems.

 - Once you have located it, right-click on the list and select the Properties option.

 - Select the Security tab after the properties window has opened.
 Select the Advanced option that you will see at the bottom.

 - Under the file name, you will see a small link with the Windows shield titled “change.”